cis-famu/oer-assignment-oer-group-3/Chapter-1.md

 Simple Data type
    : A data type is called simple if the variable or named constant of that type can store only one value at a time.

+## Programming Exercises

+Write a function in a programming language of your choice that checks whether a given string is a palindrome or not.
+A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).

+For example:

+"level" is a palindrome.
+"hello" is not a palindrome.
+Your function should return True if the input string is a palindrome and False otherwise.
+Feel free to include additional features or constraints as you see fit.

 ## References

 Malik, D. S. (2018).
 C++ programming: From problem analysis to program design.
 Cengage Learning.